-The Right Time to Start Orthodontic Treatment
+The Right Time to Start Orthodontic Care

-You will likely end up with several different answers regarding what, when, and how orthodontic treatment should be done.
+You will likely end up with several different answers regarding what, when, and how orthodontic care should be done.
 Depending on whom you ask, you may even end up with conflicting opinions!
 Let’s look at best practices for when to start treatment:

 Children Should Get an Orthodontic Exam by Age Seven or Eight